 Life is so strikingly complex; a dynamic weave we share no full comprehension, and perhaps never will.
-In our un-sapient attempt to shrink this world mentally and physically by rationalism, industry and trade, I do not think most could fully even imagine it.
+In our un-sapient attempt to shrink this world mentally and physically by rationalism, industry (including processed food), and trade, I do not think most could fully even imagine it.

 Since before we can fully imagine, viruses have existed as a shaping force.
 They emerged early, perhaps, as rogue genetic outliers, or even as replicating co-evolutionary beings, trying to come “home” to living organisms through time and space.

 Unseen by our naked primate eyes, they invade, multiply, and spread.
-In doing so, they test us sometimes to destruction, but strengthen our individual and collective immune systems through survival, adapation and diversity.
+In doing so, they test us sometimes to destruction but strengthen our individual and collective immune systems through survival, adaptation, and diversity.
 They can even change cell proteins as speciation occurs.

 Without viruses, there could be no us.
 They are as ancient as all life’s common ancestor.
-Viruses are an intimacy; we are clearly symbiotic, but a profoundly painful commensal or mutualistic symbiosis at that.
+Viruses are critical to climate, and an intimacy; we are clearly symbiotic, but sometimes a profoundly painful commensal or mutualistic symbiosis.

-As in all sentient life, distress causes release of energy and cellular matter into the nagorasphere.
+As in all sentient life, their distress causes the release of energy and cellular matter into the nagorasphere.
 This includes viruses.
 We must now understand that bat-immunity is so powerful that it can hold strong against infections that would knock us down in an instant.
-Bats are also distressed by us, so they shed virus, and the spread of infection multiplies.
+Bats are distressed by us, with mass light disturbance, forestry logging, and ecological fragmentation via construction, so they shed virus, and the spread of infection multiplies.
 It’s inevitable this crosses into ecological communities in bat flolocas, including indigenous humans.
 When wildlife is trafficked for trade and consumption, the viruses follow, mutating and battling stronger to return ‘home’ to any suitable host.
-They find domestic animals too before leaving shadows in our own biological matter, hospitals, graveyards and memories.
+They find domestic animals too, especially the more intensely reared, before leaving shadows in our own biological matter, hospitals, graveyards, and memories.

 COVID-19 is not itself an expression of anything new.
 In fact, it is pure evolutionary force in our complex world.
-But its speed and reach in such a shocking short time, and the human curation and management of this spread, is a huge mirror reflecting our own deficiencies and impiety towards nature and the biosphere.
-It reveals the shabby cracks of hostile competitiveness, the failures of international travel and markets, and false short-cuts away from inequity.
+But its speed and reach in such a shocking short time, and the human curation and management of this spread is a huge mirror reflecting our own deficiencies and impiety towards indigenous and endemic lives, natural forces, and the biosphere.
+It reveals the shabby cracks of hostile competitiveness, the failures of fast international travel and markets, and false short-cuts away from inequity.
 But it also presents an opportunity for love, a crystalline perfection of compassion and hope.
-It may spur a new era of Cherishism.
+It may even spur a new era of Cherishism.

-I will leave you with two critical documents which have helped me shape this post.
+I will leave you with two critical documents that have helped me shape this post.
 I believe they are powerful, and if shared in common knowledge, empowering too.

 First, a sobering and vital article by Jane Qiu posted at Scientific American on March 11, 2020.
 It unveils to us all the astonishing work of Wuhan-based virologist Shi Zhengli.